-This award recognises exceptional work and/or leadership in the field of climate change mitigation and adaptation in New South Wales.
+This award recognises exceptional work that is leading in the field of climate change and adaptation in New South Wales.
 Taking us closer to zero net emission and making our state more resilient to a changing climate.

 Climate Change Leadership Award

 Celebrates those who are working to minimise the impacts of climate change.